liuxiang625/LoginTemplate/README.md

 # Installation (for Wakanda 2.2 or higher)

-1. Copy this repository /custom-login folder to a new folder in your local machine at Documents/Wakanda/templates/backend/custom-login
+1. Copy the /custom-login folder to your local machine at Documents/Wakanda/templates/backend/custom-login

 That is it :)